shivjm/webmentiond-helm/README.md

 mode](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes)
 is `ReadWriteMany` so that it can be simultaneously mounted by all the replicas.
 (This is not supported by some providers.)

+## Security

+By default, the pods drop all privileges and run as UID 1500.
+If your requirements differ, you can override `podSecurityContext` and `securityContext` as usual.